alvinjo/RealAccountApi/README.md

 3. Run the .bat file you created
 4. Start the ActiveMQ service

+Do this by locating the directory where you have extracted the activemq files.
+Open command prompt and navigate to the 'bin' folder within the activemq files.
+Run the command 'activemq start'.
+The activemq process should start.
+You can view the queue on localhost:8161/admin/queues.jsp.
+The default username and password is 'admin'.

 5. Start MongoDB

+Do this by first locating the directory where mongodb is installed.
+The path will look similar to this *'..\MongoDB\Server\4.0\bin\'*.
+Open command prompt, navigate to this directory and run the mongo.exe file by typing 'mongo'.
+Once you hit enter, the mongo service will be running.

 6. Create another .bat file with the contents:
 ```